kirsanov-dev/kirsanov-dev/README.md

 - 👋  Hi, I’m Oleg Kirsanov
 - 👀  I’m interested in software engineering and mobile apps
-- 🌱  Currently I’m working as an iOS developer and learn Android development
+- 🌱  Currently I’m working as an iOS developer and learning Android development
 - 📫  Reach me at olegkirsanov22@gmail.com

 <!---